v2fly/v2fly-github-io/docs/en_US/config/protocols/vmess.md

 > `clients`: \[ [ClientObject](#clientobject) \]

 An array of credentials that the server recognizes, in the form of [ClientObject](#ClientObject)s.
 Optional.
-If dynamic ports are configured, V2Ray will automatically create users.
+If dynamic ports are configured, V2Ray will automatically populate users.

 > `detour`: [DetourObject](#detourobject)

-Indicates the configured outbound to use another target server (see [DetourObject](#DetourObject)).
+Configures VMESS to first route into another inbound instead, allowing routing of the tunnelled traffic (see [DetourObject](#DetourObject)).

 > `default`: [DefaultObject](#defaultobject)